-What are plantar fasciitis exercises?
+What do I need to know about plantar fasciitis exercises?

 - Slant board stretch: Stand on a slanted board with your toes higher than your heel.
 Press your heel into the board.
 Keep your knee slightly bent.
 Hold this position for 1 minute.
 Repeat 5 times.

 - Heel stretch: Stand up straight with your hands on a wall.
 Place your injured leg slightly behind your other leg.
 Keep your heels flat on the floor, lean forward, and bend both knees.
 Hold for 30 seconds.

 - Calf stretch: Stand up straight with your hands on a wall.
 Step forward so that your uninjured foot is in front of your injured foot.
 Keep your front leg bent and your back leg straight.
 Gently lean forward until you feel your calf stretch.
 Hold for 30 seconds and then relax.

 - Seated plantar fascia stretch: Sit on a firm surface, such as the floor or a mat.
 Extend your legs out in front of you.
 Raise your injured foot a few inches off the ground.
 Keep your leg straight.
 Grab the toes of your injured foot and pull them toward you.
 With your other hand, feel your plantar fascia.
 You should feel it press outward.
 Hold for 30 seconds.
 If you cannot reach your toes, loop a towel or tie around your foot.
 Gently pull on the towel or tie and flex your toes toward you.

 - Heel raises: Stand on the injured leg.
 Raise your other leg off the ground.
 Hold onto a railing or wall for balance.
 Slowly rise up on the toes of your injured leg.
 Hold for 5 seconds.
 Slowly lower your heel to the ground.